 Ana Kriegel: ‘Beautiful, sometimes cheeky but always loving’

-Friends of murdered schoolgirl (14) form guard of honour at her funeral
+Friends of murdered schoolgirl (14) form a guard of honour at her funeral

-The funeral of Ana Kriegel taking place at Newlands Cross Crematorium.
+The funeral of Ana Kriegel takes place at Newlands Cross Crematorium.
 Photograph: Stephen Collins/Collins Photos

 Anastasia Kriegel’s death notice was clear in its instruction.